Elena Vaenga

+Life and Career

-Her stage name is the former name of her birthplace, Severomorsk.
+Vaegna was born in Severomorsk, Soviet Union.
+She takes her stage name from the name of a river near her birthplace, the Vaenga River.

 Her mother was educated as a chemist and her father was an engineer.
 Her maternal grandfather was a rear-admiral and her paternal grandparents were natives of Saint Petersburg (formerly Leningrad), and survived the Nazi siege of that city during World War II.

 In 2012 she gave birth to a son in Saint Petersburg.
 The son's father is Roman Sadyrbaev, her husband since 2016.

 Vaenga performed throughout Russia, including several appearances in the Kremlin.
 She also performed in Israel, Germany, and Ukraine.

 The newspaper Komsomolskaya Pravda called her "one of the most popular Russian singers".
 In 2011, Vaenga ranked 9th in the list of the most successful Russian entertainers, with a total income for that year of over six million dollars.

+As part of the Russo-Ukrainian War of 22 January 2023, Vaenga was designated as a person subject to sanctions by Ukraine due to being a public figure who "publicly calls for and justifies the Russian Federation's armed aggression against the Ukraine and Ukrainian territory".